Amy Meilen (she/her/hers) is a DONA certified birth doula, and she believes in birth!

 Postpartum pelvic floor work is also part of Amy’s passion.
 Working perinatally with those who experience stress incontinence, painful intercourse, pelvic pain, rigid scar tissue, and that feeling of “not really being back” in their bodies is a part of her postpartum care where she thrives.
 Working with mamas on assessment and treatment of the pelvic floor, followed by treatment astride on one of the horses on her farm, Amy helps them find balance through release, strength, support, and breath that brings forward their innate strength, power, and body awareness in their postpartum months.

-In Amy’s free time, she enjoys trail rides with her horses, working on her farm, skiing the trees on Mary Jane, snuggling with her kids, backpacking in RMNP, and date nights with her husband.
+In Amy’s free time, she enjoys trail rides with her horses, working on her farm, skiing the trees in Steamboat, snuggling with her kids, backpacking in RMNP, and date nights with her husband.

 - DONA international